 In summary, as tempting as it may be to favour your local area for investment, care must be taken to research and compare it with other locations for its long-term investment potential.
 Failure to do so may mean missing out on opportunities further afield, potentially hampering your wealth creation in the long run.

-For more information on how a buyer’s agent can help you find the best investment properties, check out our 3-part article series ‘Working with a buyer’s agent’.
+For more information on how a buyer’s agent can help you find the best investment properties, find out more about how they work here.